 In recent years, lower natural gas prices brought about by technological advances in domestic oil and natural gas production, have significantly reduced the volume of coal and solid fuels consumed by coastal electric generators.
 To remain competitive and dynamic, Moran has adjusted its cargo mix to keep pace.
 Today it is not uncommon for the Moran bulk fleet to be carrying not only coal and petroleum coke, but also agricultural fertilizers, raw sugar, gypsum, limestone, cement, scrap metal, steel coils, wheat, corn and rice, for a variety of industrial accounts.

-Our bulk fleet consists of six ocean going dry cargo vessels operating primarily along the US Atlantic coast, the Gulf of Mexico and the Caribbean basin.
+Our bulk fleet consists of five ocean going dry cargo vessels operating primarily along the US Atlantic coast, the Gulf of Mexico and the Caribbean basin.
 With vessel sizes ranging from 15,000 to 27,000 tons, our vessels are a versatile size to fit a variety of market niches.

 Our largest vessel is the 27,000-ton articulated tug and barge (ATB) VIRGINIA / MARY ANN MORAN which regularly runs between New Orleans and Puerto Rico.
 In fact, Moran is the leading bulk transporter of US grown agricultural products destined for the island of Puerto Rico.